goldcyper/ns-map-project/README.md

 Otherwise known as [New Rogernomics](https://nationstates.net/nation=New_Rogernomics) on Nationstates

 ## Acknowledgments
-Acknowledgments to [Microsoft Co Pilot](https://copilot.microsoft.com/), which was really useful in helping me troubleshoot
+Acknowledgments to [Microsoft CoPilot](https://copilot.microsoft.com/), which was really useful in helping me troubleshoot